Find female ancestors in vintage cookbooks! Expand your genealogy research by exploring heritage cookbooks for evidence of your ancestors.

 For example, the Ladies’ Society of the The First Presbyterian Church of Dayton, Ohio published a cookbook in 1873.
 Mrs. James Stockstill contributed a recipe for Boiled Chicken Pot Pie.
 While Mrs. Stockstill’s given name is not mentioned, further research into her husband James Stockstill may reveal her name.
 We now know that Mrs. Stockstill was living in Dayton, Ohio and had an association with the First Presbyterian Church in 1873.

 Another example is comes from The Westford Cook Book: Tested Recipes by the Ladies of the Congregational Church of Westford, Vermont published in 1909.
 Mabel Bailey submitted a recipe for Succotash Soup.
 This places Mabel in the Westford, Vermont community in 1909.
 As a member of the Congrational Church, we know more about Mabel’s beliefs.
+Church records and the 1909 city directory can be added to the research plan.

 If few records for Mabel exist, this would be a significant find for Bailey researchers.

-2. Find Your Ancestor’s FAN Club.
+2. Find Your Ancestor’s FAN [Friends, Associates and Neighbors] Club.

 The local church or society cook book essentially provides a roster of the organization.
 While not everyone may have participated, most women did.

 What woman wanted to be left out of her society’s cookbook?
 She could have been deemed an unworthy cook!
+While that may not bother the modern woman, it would have been important to previous generations.
+Always remember, if something was important to your ancestor, it is important to you as a researcher.

 From this “roster” an ancestor’s FAN club [Family, Associates, Neighbors] can be established leading to many more research avenues.